rach7777/monax-may/about/jobs.md

 * Nairobi/Dar es Salaam

 Other regions will be considered (Amsterdam, Paris, Berlin, Zurich).
 As we know a lot of the chaps in those cities already they are welcome to drop us a line if they'd like to get more involved with the company's work.

+**Job description**:

+Engaging with distributed application, blockchain, and other developers in your city, hosting meetups, and generally having a good time while messing around with smart contracts to solve commercial, social, or governance problems is the name of the game here!
+You will have a great deal of autonomy, a working knowledge of the Eris Stack, be outgoing, and know a thing or two about [marmots](https://marmots.org).
+You'll be a part of the Eris Industries team, invited into our slackroom and get some of our time if you're looking to build projects of your own.

+We will compensate you for your time in building the community.